1.6.2 Pre-start initiatives

-There are four main challenges facing all community enterprise pre-start initiatives:
+There are four main challenges facing all community business pre-start initiatives:

 - developing a robust, competent development team capable of taking the idea forward to start-up